paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     results
   - `ASMB_rRNA_tRNA_search.Snakefile`: search for the presence of tRNAs and rRNAs in the MAGs that fulfill the completeness and contamination estimates for a high-quality MAG following MIMAG
+  - `ASMB_dereplication.Snakefile`: use dRep to dereplicate the MAGs into representative genomes and compare these representative genomes against the HOMD for close matches

 3. `QUAL`: analyses related to the data quality